|Nutritional Guidelines (per serving)|

 These swordfish steaks bake to perfection with a colorful combination of tomatoes, mushrooms, celery, onions, and bell peppers.
 It's a Creole-style dish with a dash of Louisiana spice for flavor.

-While swordfish is delicious, it does have a high level of mercury and some caution that it shouldn't be eaten more than once a month.
-The US FDA and EPA advise that women who may become pregnant, pregnant women, nursing mothers, and young children avoid eating swordfish and other fish high in mercury.
+While swordfish is a delicious and nutritious seafood choice, it does have a higher level of mercury than most species and should not be eaten as frequently.
+Because mercury can harm the nervous system of unborn and small children, the U.S. FDA and EPA advise that women who may become pregnant, pregnant women, nursing mothers, and young children avoid eating swordfish and other fish high in mercury.

 - 2 tablespoons lemon juice

 - Dash kosher salt